-The older you are, the more likely you are to take medications that may interfere with each other.
+The older you are, the more likely you are to take medications that may interfere with one another.
 Therefore, it is necessary to talk to the doctor about other medicines you are taking before receiving blood sugar pills.

-Many seniors receive insulin injections and determine the amount of insulin needed to inject.
+Many seniors receive insulin injections, and the doctor determines the amount of insulin needed to inject.
 However, some seniors have vision problems and slowness of movement.
-If it is difficult for an older adult to draw insulin into a syringe or inject it, doctors should prescribe the simplest effective insulin regimen.
-Dry joints limit the sites of insulin injection in the seniors.
+If it is difficult for an older adult to draw insulin into a syringe or inject it, doctors should prescribe the most uncomplicated and effective insulin regimen.

-If a diabetic senior can draw insulin into a syringe and inject it, it is sufficient to take care of the daily insulin intake alone, but if the diabetic elderly person is unable to inject insulin alone, the required daily or weekly dose should be injected by a nurse.
-Note, however, that if it is necessary to inject NPH and regular (crystal) insulin simultaneously as a mixture, the mixture can be injected and stored inside the syringe up to 15 minutes before the injection.
+Suppose a diabetic senior can draw insulin into a syringe and inject it.
+It is sufficient to take care of the daily insulin intake alone, but if the diabetic older adult cannot inject insulin alone, the required daily or weekly dose should be injected by a nurse.

-People with diabetes should eat staple foods and snacks at certain times.
-They should increase the number of their daily meals to 6 units.
+There are specific rules regarding diet and blood sugar in old ages.
+Seniors with diabetes should eat healthy foods and snacks at certain times, and they should increase the number of their daily meals to 6 units.
 Men should not consume sugary foods in the main meals from 4 to 5 units and women from 3 to 4 units.

-Consumption of sugar-containing food groups between meals in both sexes, men and women, should not exceed 1 to 2 units.
+Consumption of sugar-containing food groups between meals in both sexes should not exceed 1 to 2 units.
 An overnight snack is best made from protein such as cheese or milk that comes with bread.
 They should also include the best fruits for seniors with diabetes in their diet.

 Types of Diabetes for Seniors

 Diabetes is divided into three main types:

 Type 1 Diabetes